Module Details

 Total Weekly Contact Hours 2.50

-This module has no Part Time On Campus workload.
+This module has no Part-time workload.

 Module Resources